 - Measurement of intraocular pressure.

-- Fluorescein angiography is the investigation of choice in central retinal vein occlusion (CRVO).
+- Fluorescein angiography is the investigation of choice in CRVO.
 It evaluates retinal capillary non-perfusion, neovascularisation and macular oedema.
-It is not often necessary in branch retinal vein occlusion (BRVO).
+It is not often necessary in BRVO.

 - Optical coherence tomography (OCT) scan.
 This is non-invasive, transpupillary imaging.
 It measures the retina and can detect macular oedema that fluorescein angiography has missed because of blockage from haemorrhage.